Esca-MMC/DestroyableBushes/readme.md

 # Destroyable Bushes
-A mod for the game Stardew Valley, allowing players to destroy every type of bush with an upgraded axe.
-Destroyed bushes drop small amounts of wood and respawn after 3 days.
+A mod for the game Stardew Valley, allowing players to destroy every type of bush with an axe.
+Destroyed bushes drop small amounts of wood and respawn after 3 days by default.
 These features can be customized in the config.json file.

 ## Contents
 * [Installation](#installation)